Bad bank: Finland

-The Finnish banking crisis of the 1990s caused the collapse of two major banks, the Säästöpankki group/SKOP and STS Bank.
+The Finnish banking crisis of the 1990s caused the collapse of two major banks, SKOP and STS Bank.
 The government founded the bad banks ("property management companies") OHY Arsenal and Sponda, which took over the bad debt.
 In 2015 Arsenal started the process of winding down by deliberately filing for bankruptcy.
 200 million of remaining capital has been collected during the bankruptcy.
 However, Arsenal is still involved in court cases and may not be disestablished until they are complete.
 Sponda was privatized and listed in Helsinki Stock Exchange in 1998, and in 2012, all government-held shares were sold by their holder, the government's asset management company Solidium.
 As of 2016, Sponda operates and remains on the stock market.

 Indonesia (1998)

 During the Asian Financial Crisis which emerged in Indonesia and several other countries in Asia in 1997 and 1998, the Indonesian government established the Indonesian Bank Restructuring Agency (IBRA) as an official body to oversee the asset disposals of an extensive number of distressed banks.